XanDDemoX/ESOAutoRecharge/README.md

 An addon for The Elder Scrolls Online which enables you to fully recharge your equipped weapons automatically or manually using a slash command.

+When weapons are recharged the hand and charge percentage refilled is displayed.
+When weapons are not recharged displays the hand and charge percentage remaining.

 **Important Note: This is does not currently use soul gems in an optimum strategy!
 The current strategy is use soul gems in the order of worst to best (e.g lesser soul gems will be used before common).**

 Installation